Far South Coast Towns & Villages

 Take a stroll through the Fishermen’s Wharf complex, with its retail outlets, galleries, restaurants and cafés and watch the boats coming in and out of the marina.

-Close to Bermagui, Wallaga Lake is one of the largest coastal lakes in NSW, an area of outstanding natural beauty with special significance for local indigenous people.
+Close to Bermagui, Wallaga Lake is one of the largest coastal lakes in NSW, an area of outstanding natural beauty with special significance for Yuin people.

-Montreal Goldfield at Wallaga Lake is Australia’s only Goldfield that goes to the sea and has guided tours Wednesday to Sunday.
-Check the Goldfields Facebook page for opening times.
+Montreal Goldfield at Wallaga Lake is Australia’s only Goldfield that goes to the sea, and has guided tours.
+After exploring the Goldfield you can stop by Camel Rock Brewery for a refreshing beverage and delicious meal.

 TERRIFIC TILBA